KittPhi/nexmo-developer/_documentation/en/voice/voice-api/guides/voice-journey.md

 Use the CLI to create a Voice API application with the webhooks that will be responsible for answering a call on your Vonage number (`/webhooks/answer`) and logging call events (`/webhooks/events`), respectively.

-These webhooks need to be accessible by Vonage's servers, so in this tutorial you will use `ngrok` to expose your local development environment to the public Internet.
+These webhooks need to be accessible by Vonage's servers, so in this guide you will use `ngrok` to expose your local development environment to the public Internet.
 [This article](/tools/ngrok) explains how to install and run `ngrok`.

 Run `ngrok` using the following command: